adityakr03/adityakr03/README.md

-Here's the updated README with the corrected section title:

----

 # 👋 Hi, I’m Aditya Kumar (@adityakr03)

 I’m a **Tech Enthusiast**, passionate about building scalable systems and solving real-world problems through code.
 With a strong foundation in **Ethical Hacking**, **Web Development**, and **Full-Stack Development**, I'm always eager to dive deeper into **Programming**, **Security**, and **Software Engineering**.